Cpanchal1/Build-Webex-Teams-Chatbot-using-Node-RED/README.md

 ![alt text](images/step11.gif "Step 11")

-Click Deploy on the top right corner to implement your code.
+Click 'Deploy' on the top right corner to implement your code.
 Now for the exciting bit...

 ## Testing it All Works

-Go to your Webex Team desktop and into the space you created earlier with the Bot in it.
+Final reminder - make sure you've clicked 'Deploy' in Node-RED in order to implement the code.
+Go to your Webex Team desktop client and into the space you created earlier with the Bot in it.
 Say "hello" to your Bot and...

 ![alt text](images/success.gif "Success!")